sbautomation-ai/ai-trading-signals/README.md

 This will build the app and push it to the `gh-pages` branch.

-#### Option 3: Netlify Deployment
+#### Backend Deployment (Required)

-For full-stack deployment (including serverless functions):

-1. Push your code to a Git repository
+The backend function needs to be deployed separately.
+Recommended options:

+**Option A: Vercel (Recommended - Free & Easy)**

+1. Install Vercel CLI: `npm i -g vercel`
+2. Run `vercel` in the project root
-2. Connect the repository to Netlify
+3. Follow the prompts to deploy
-3. Set the `ALPHA_VANTAGE_KEY` environment variable in Netlify dashboard (optional)
+4. Set `ALPHA_VANTAGE_KEY` environment variable in Vercel dashboard (optional)
-4. Deploy!

-The `netlify.toml` file is already configured with the correct settings.
+5. Your API will be available at: `https://your-app.vercel.app/api/generate-signal`

+**Option B: AWS Lambda / Cloudflare Workers / Other**

+The function in `api/generate-signal.ts` can be adapted for any serverless platform.
+See the function file for platform-specific notes.

-**Note:** GitHub Pages only serves static files, so if you deploy to GitHub Pages, you'll need to keep your Netlify Functions on Netlify and configure the `VITE_API_URL` secret to point to your Netlify function URL.
+**Note:** After deploying the backend, update the `VITE_API_URL` secret in GitHub Actions to point to your backend URL.

 ## Usage